vmcbaptista/AI-Shepherd-Robot/README.md

 Another conditionant is that when one sheep is touched or listens the scream of the robot it start moving randomly if the robot goes looses the sheep contact.

+You can see some of the recordings here: https://www.youtube.com/watch?v=h5btx9YBHwA

 Graded by Dr. Eduardo Fermé @ University of Madeira